jps28PCT/Park_Clarke_Transforms_C/README.md

   ## int inv_park_trsfm(double *InputVector, double theta, double *OutputVector)
-  This function performs the inverse Park transform to rotate a quadrature 2-phase vector from the standard reference frame.
+  This function performs the inverse Park transform to rotate a quadrature 2-phase vector to a stationary reference frame.

   ### Inputs:
   - `InputVector` is the pointer to the first element of the 2-element double vector to be transformed.